vedantphad/vedantphad.github.io/_pages/about.md

 Hello, and welcome to my homepage!

-I completed my BTech in Chemical Science and Technology, with a minor in Biosciences and Bioengineering, at <a href="https://iitg.ac.in/" target="_blank" rel="noopener noreferrer">IIT Guwahati</a>.
+I completed my BTech in Chemical Science and Technology, with a minor in Biotechnology, at <a href="https://iitg.ac.in/" target="_blank" rel="noopener noreferrer">IIT Guwahati</a>.
 I’m interested in combining molecular simulations and experiments to understand how molecular organization drives function.
 During my Bachelor’s thesis with <a href="https://sites.google.com/site/debdasdhabal/home" target="_blank" rel="noopener noreferrer">Dr. Debdas Dhabal</a>, I used molecular dynamics simulations to probe wetting on functionalized surfaces and study supramolecular assemblies.

 I now work in <a href="https://uttammannaiitg.wixsite.com/polymericlab" target="_blank" rel="noopener noreferrer">Prof. Uttam Manna’s</a> lab on experimental Materials Chemistry, focusing on electrochemistry - especially the hydrogen and oxygen evolution reactions (HER/OER) and soft-matter systems such as hydrogels.